 The Kimbap Joint: Your Most Important Discovery

-Kimbap Cheonguk (κΉλ°₯μ²κ΅) and similar budget Korean restaurants are everywhere and are the cornerstone of cheap eating in Korea.
+Kimbap Cheonguk (κΉλ°₯μ²κ΅) and similar budget Korean restaurants are everywhere, and they're the cornerstone of cheap eating in Korea.
 These aren't tourist spots β they're where Korean office workers and university students eat lunch every single day.

 - Basic kimbap (κΉλ°₯) β β©2,500ββ©3,500.
 A full roll of rice, vegetables, and egg wrapped in seaweed.
 One roll is filling for most people.